My maternity leave is over and I went back to work this week.

 - Am I going to be a good employee when I’m distracted by my child?

 Over the last couple of months, while I’ve been on maternity leave, there have been multiple time when work has called needing help.
 I’ve been able to help from home, but in the process have had to listen to Ella cry a few times as I finish a project.

 Is her being ignored for 5 minutes while I finish an email going to hurt her?
 No.

 But mother’s guilt always seems to kick in.
 It isn’t so much her crying as the fact that I’m ignoring her for work that I struggle with.

 On the other hand, I worry that I won’t be able to give my full attention to work.
 I’ve always been the go-to person who gets stuff done.
 This meant a lot of hours and some very last minute projects.

-When I had my return to work meeting with my boss, I let him know that I would be limiting my time to specific hours and that I needed projects that weren’t time sensitive.
+When I had my return to work meeting with my boss, I let him know that I would be limiting my time to specific hours.
+I also let him know I needed projects that weren’t time sensitive.